 BMW 750i vs Porsche Panamera GTS

 The Panamera GTS and the BMW 750i are very different cars.
-While one takes luxury very seriously, the other is quite performance focused.
+While one takes luxury very seriously, the other is quite performance-focused.
 The Porsche Panamera GTS is the fastest sedan here and being a Porsche, it naturally inherits all that dynamics and handling you would expect from a Porsche.
-On the down side, it rides quite firm and the feeling is nowhere close to the luxurious ride of the 750i.
-It’s not harsh per se, but it’s significantly stiff for a luxury sedan.
+On the downside, it rides quite firm and the feeling is nowhere close to the luxurious ride of the 750i.
+It’s not harsh per se, but it’s significantly stiff for a luxury car.

 2019 BMW 7 Series Final Verdict